s3gw-tech/s3gw/docs/decisions/0004-release-captain.md

 following actions need to be done.

 - Create a development branch for a next release in the `ceph`, `s3gw`, `s3gw-ui`, `s3gw-tools` and `s3gw-charts` repositories if necessary.
-This can be done easily by visiting the branches page of the sub-project on GitHub.
-  E.g. visit the [s3gw-ui branches][1] page, click the `New branch` button and enter `v0.8.x`.
+  The name of the branch should reflect the current milestone.
+Branching can be done easily by visiting the branches page of the sub-project on GitHub.
+E.g. visit the [s3gw-ui branches][1] page, click the `New branch` button and enter `s3gw-v0.8.x`.
-  All bugfixes will be done in the `main` branches of the sub-projects and then backported to the `vN.N.x` development branch afterwards.
-The name of the branch should reflect the current milestone (i.e. `v0.8.x`).
+  All bugfixes will be done in the `main` branches of the sub-projects and then backported to the `s3gw-vN.N.x` development branch afterwards.
-  In the `ceph` repository we need to prepend `s3gw-` (i.e. `s3gw-v0.8.x`).
 - Update the chart version to `N.N.N` in `s3gw-charts/charts/s3gw/Chart.yaml`,
   e.g. `0.8.0`.
-  Create a PR including these changes for the `vN.N.x` development branch.
+Create a PR including these changes for the `s3gw-vN.N.x` development branch.

 ### Create a Release